freenas/freenas-docs/userguide/virtualmachines.rst

 * :guilabel:`Start` boots a VM.
 VMs can also be started by clicking the slide toggle on the desired VM.

-  An option is provided to :guilabel:`Overcommit Memory`.
-Memory overcommitment allows multiple VMs to be launched when there is not enough free memory for all of them to run at the same time.
-This option should be used with caution.
+  If there is insufficient memory to start the VM, a dialog will prompt to :guilabel:`Overcommit Memory`.
+Memory overcommitment allows the VM to launch even though there is insufficient free memory.
+Proceeding with the overcommitment option should be used with caution.

   To start a VM when the host system boots, set :guilabel:`Autostart`.
 If :guilabel:`Autostart` is set and the VM